Replication crisis: Cultural evolution

 Smaldino and McElreath proposed a simple model for the cultural evolution of scientific practice.
 Each lab randomly decides to produce novel research or replication research, at different fixed levels of false positive rate, true positive rate, replication rate, and productivity (its "traits").
 A lab might use more "effort", making the ROC curve more convex but decreasing productivity.
 A lab accumulates a score over its lifetime that increases with publications and decreases when another lab fails to replicate its results.
 At regular intervals, a random lab "dies" and another "reproduces" a child lab with a similar trait as its parent.
 Labs with higher scores are more likely to reproduce.
 Under certain parameter settings, the population of labs converge to maximum productivity even at the price of very high false positive rates.

 Questionable research practices

-Questionable research practices are deliberate behaviors that exploit researcher degrees of freedom (researcher DF)—choices in study design, data analysis, or reporting—to inflate false positive rates and undermine reproducibility.
+Questionable research practices are behaviors that exploit researcher degrees of freedom (researcher DF)—choices in study design, data analysis, or reporting—to inflate false positive rates and undermine reproducibility.
 Examples of questionable research practices include data dredging, selective reporting of only statistically significant findings, HARKing (hypothesizing after results are known), PARKing (pre-registering after results are known), and conducting inappropriate power analyses.